ayooi/zmq-data-streaming/README.md

 * Readers expect to have to connect and read data from multiple serviceLocations
 * All data transfer sockets are PUSH/PULL
 * (Optional) support for non-blocking PUSH/PULL sockets
 * (Optional) support for flipping between Writers/Readers being bind or connect.

+## Bugs

+* There currently exists a problem where if the reader disconnects and then reconnects too quickly before the DSL has time to timeout the old pending request, then the DSL will think that it has already sent back a report and if there are no changes, then the reader will not get a response back.
+We can do one of two fixes for this:
+  * We can detect disconnections and expire out the pending request for that socket.
+  * We can add a new command to force a query which clients utilize on first lookup.